Trump ready to name immigration hardliner Stephen Miller as policy leader in White House

 President-elect Donald Trump is reportedly gearing up to name Stephen Miller, his former senior adviser and a hardliner on immigration, to serve as his deputy chief of staff for policy, CNN reported.

-Miller has long worked in Trumpworld going back to the president-elect’s 2016 campaign as a speechwriter.
+Miller has long worked in Trumpworld, dating to the president-elect’s 2016 campaign as a speechwriter.
 He served as a senior adviser in the first Trump administration.
 In that capacity, he helped craft the “zero tolerance” policy that separated migrant children from their parents.

 Miller also helped craft the Trump administration’s travel ban from majority-Muslim countries.